fruit-boots/lightware-cisco/README.md

 # lightware-cisco

-Add codec credentials to config file then zip dir to upload.
+Add codec credentials to config file and edit roomlist.json!
+Settings on the codec should be `OnStreaming` for BYOD mode and `OnConnect` for content sharing.

 **BCG-MDP_original**
 - original file sent by lightware